7 reasons parents should play with their kids

 2. You provide an important active role model

 When you play with your child, you demonstrate that play never goes out of style, and you show them that you value physical activity.
 You also get to model soft-skills such as sportsmanship and effort.
 You can be sure of one thing: your kids are watching you.
 And they will imitate you.
-Would you rather that they imitate Miley Cyrus?
-The Wolf of Wall Street?
-The Kardashians?
-Bart Simpson?
-(Actually, given those options, Bart Simpson might not be a bad choice.)
+(Read this article to learn more about active parenting styles and find which one most resonates with you!)

 3. You develop their movement skills

-For regular readers visiting Active for Life, you know what I’m talking about.
-For anyone arriving here for the first time, I’m talking about the fundamental movement skills that kids need to start developing from an early age so they can become physically literate.
+Fundamental movement skills are basic movements that kids need to start developing from an early age so they can become physically literate.
 Again, it’s not necessarily about becoming a superstar athlete.
 These are basic life skills that are every bit as important as learning to read and write.

 4. You set them up for lifelong health